python/devguide/documenting.rst

    described for ``function``.
 This directive should be nested in a class directive, like in the example above.

+.. describe:: coroutinemethod

+   Describes an object coroutine method.
+The parameters should not include the ``self`` parameter.
+The description should include similar information to that described for ``function``.
+This directive should be nested in a ``class`` directive.

 .. describe:: decoratormethod

    Same as ``decorator``, but for decorators that are methods.

    Refer to a decorator method using the ``:meth:`` role.

+.. describe:: staticmethod

+   Describes an object static method.
+The parameters should not include the ``self`` parameter.
+The description should include similar information to that described for ``function``.
+This directive should be nested in a ``class`` directive.

+.. describe:: classmethod

+   Describes an object class method.
+The parameters should not include the ``cls`` parameter.
+The description should include similar information to that described for ``function``.
+This directive should be nested in a ``class`` directive.

+.. describe:: abstractmethod

+   Describes an object abstract method.
+The description should include similar information to that described for ``function``.
+This directive should be nested in a ``class`` directive.

 .. describe:: opcode